ThomasQi3141/BUFF-Price-Drop-Alert-Script/README.md

 Have you ever wanted to keep track of skin prices on BUFF marketplace without manually checking?
 Built using React, Express, Selenium, and SMTPlib, this app automatically web-scrapes BUFF marketplace, alerting you on the prices of your favourite skins through email. <br>

-<h3>Note: This README is outdated.
-However, the original script is still inside the "script" folder and would work with the current directions. </h3>

 ### Tools/Technologies Used: <br/>
 <ul>
   <li><a href="https://react.dev/">React.js</a></li>